Introducing Yellowstone Fumarole ♨️

 This ensures that developer integration requires minimal changes to existing code.

-Follow the documentation instruction to create a dragonsmouth-like adapter from Fumarole
+Follow the documentation instructions to create a dragonsmouth-like adapter from Fumarole

 Getting started 🏃♀️🏃🏽♂️🏃🏿♀️